 Where are you located?
 Our address is: #107-3500 Carrington Rd, Westbank, BC, V4T 3C1.
 It can also be found at the bottom of the Home page, and at the top of the Contact page, on our website.

 What are the clinic hours?
-Our usual clinic hours are: Monday - Friday: 8:30 - 17:00, Saturday: 9:00 - 16:00 (except for long weekends, when we are closed), Sunday: Closed.
-The schedule may vary for each physician, and it has been affected also by the current COVID-19 pandemic.
+Our usual clinic hours are: Monday - Friday: 8:30 - 17:00, Saturday: 9:00 - 16:00 (except for long weekends, when we are closed; please check current availability), Sunday: Closed.
+The schedule may vary for each physician.
 For an up-to-date schedule please visit the News and Updates and Our Clinic pages on our website.

 Are you open during the weekends?
 Please see the answer to the question above.